 Instructor, Center for Inflammation and Lung Research (CILR)

 - About Me

 I am also interested in investigating the role of rhinovirus in asthma development.
-Evidence suggests that wheezing with viral infections, particularly respiratory syncytial virus (RSV) and human rhinovirus (RV), predisposes infants and young children to develop asthma later in life.
+Evidence suggests that wheezing with viral infections, particularly respiratory syncytial virus (RSV) and rhinovirus (RV) predisposes infants and young children to develop asthma later in life.
 My previous studies showed that early life rhinovirus infection triggers expansion of IL-13 producing type 2 innate lymphoid cells which are required and sufficient for causing an asthma like phenotype and mucous metaplasia in immature mice.
-On the other hand, we found that 1L-17 producing type 3 innate lymphoid cells and gd T cells were increased in rhinovirus and enterovirus D68 infected, and allergen challenged adult mice.
+On the other hand, we found that IL-17 producing type 3 innate lymphoid cells and gd T cells were increased in rhinovirus and enterovirus D68 infected adult mice.
 My future studies will examine the mechanisms which pre-dispose children to rhinovirus infection induced asthma development.

 - Education, Training & Credentials

 - PhD, Institute of Genomics and Integrative Biology, New Delhi, India